usmanmusa1920/flask-unity/README.md

 # Sakyum

-An extension of flask web framework that erase the complexity of structuring flask project blueprint, packages, and other annoying stuffs. <a href="https://sakyum.readthedocs.io">Read more</a>
+An extension of flask web framework that erase the complexity of structuring flask project blueprint, packages, and other annoying stuffs.

 ## Installation